m3g/CellListMap.jl/docs/src/ParticleSystem.md

 map_pairwise((x,y,i,j,d2,u) -> u += sqrt(d2), system; update_lists = false)
 ```
 in which case we are computing the sum of distances from the same cell lists used to compute the energy in the previous example
 (requires version 0.8.9).

+!!! warning
-Specifically, this will skip the updating of the cell lists, thus be careful to not use this
+    This option will skip the updating of the cell lists, thus be careful to **not** use this
-option if the cutoff, unitcell, or any other property of the system changed.
+    option if the coordinates, cutoff, unitcell, or any other property of the system changed.

 ### Control CellList cell size